OCA/stock-logistics-workflow/README.rst

 In the transfer wizard pickings, you have a new button "Save for later", that allows only modify datas of operations of the picking.

+Also, this module displays in the pickings, the number of packages per logistic unit.

 Credits
 =======